RockyPHER/skill-icons/readme.md

+# THIS IS A FORK

+I forked the official version to add icons that i didnt find in the official repo;
+Please make sure to support the official creators.

+---

 <p align="center"><img align="center" width="280" src="./.github/text-logo.svg#gh-dark-mode-only"/></p>
 <p align="center"><img align="center" width="280" src="./.github/text-logo-light.svg#gh-light-mode-only"/></p>
 <h3 align="center">Showcase your skills on your GitHub or resumé with ease!</h3>